- Handcrafted in Minnesota

 Frequently Asked Questions

-- Are Pinch Pleat Draperies easy to operate?
+- Are Tailored Pleat Draperies easy to operate?

-Pinch Pleat Drapery, along with Tailored Pleat and Ripple Fold, are the easiest styles to operate.
+Tailored Drapery, along with Pinch Pleat and Ripple Fold, are the easiest styles to operate.
 Both Tailored and Pinch Pleat Draperies are made with 4" buckram fabric which is a stiffener used in each pleat to help it keep its shape over time.